An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 Prior considerations:

-Genetic data are modelled using a Bayesian model, whose prior is ideally informative (in [2] prior estimates were generated by a time-to-event model built by James Watson) because the cause of recurrent P. vivax malaria is not always identifiable from genetic data alone: when the data are consistent with recurrent parasites that are relatively unrelated to those in all preceding infections, both reinfection and relapse are plausible; meanwhile, when the data are compatible with recurrent parasites that are clones of those in the preceding infection, both recrudescence and relapse are plausible.
+Genetic data are modelled using a Bayesian model, whose prior is ideally informative (in [2] priors were generated by a time-to-event model built by James Watson) because the cause of recurrent P. vivax malaria is not always identifiable from genetic data alone: when the data are consistent with recurrent parasites that are relatively unrelated to those in all preceding infections, both reinfection and relapse are plausible; meanwhile, when the data are compatible with recurrent parasites that are clones of those in the preceding infection, both recrudescence and relapse are plausible.

 The main Pv3Rs function,